Nominalization: Definition, examples, and how to improve your writing

 StyleSentence exampleWhy it’s used

-Active writing“The scientist experimented with the chemicals and discovered a cure.”This is engaging and focuses on the person (the actor).
+Active“The scientist experimented with the chemicals and discovered a cure.”Engaging; focuses on the person (the actor).

-Nominalized writing“The scientist’s experimentation led to the discovery of a cure.”This focuses on the event itself.
-It sounds more clinical and objective.
+Nominalized“The scientist’s experimentation led to the discovery of a cure.”Clinical; focuses on the event itself.

 Quiz: Are you a master of nominalization?